Five Things to do with your Elderly Parents in Burnham Market, Norfolk

 Holkham Hall

 Holkham Hall has an excellent accessibility policy, and staff will go out of their way to assist guests with mobility problems.
-Wheelchair hire is available, and the venue has a lift to transport wheelchairs safely up to the first floor so that visitors can access the State Rooms.
+Wheelchair hire is available, and the venue has a lift to safely transport wheelchairs to the first floor so that visitors can access the State Rooms.
 Holkham Hall is open between April and October, although the parklands are accessible throughout the year.

 Blickling Estate

 Just over half an hour’s drive from Burnham Market, you’ll find the magnificent estate of Blickling, now owned and run by the National Trust.
-It is the former home of Anne Boleyn and is now fully open to the public; its interior is brought to life by costumed characters who will give you an insight into life here in Tudor times.
+It’s the former home of Anne Boleyn and is now fully open to the public; its interior is brought to life by costumed characters who will give you an insight into life here in Tudor times.

-The house itself is wheelchair accessible, with a lift to take visitors to the upper floors.
+The house is wheelchair accessible, with a lift to take visitors to the upper floors.
 Much of the gardens and grounds are suitable for people with mobility problems, and there are mobility scooters available for use by those who require them.

 Felbrigg Hall

 Take a scenic drive along the North Norfolk coastline and head for Felbrigg Hall, Gardens and Estate, which is also owned by the National Trust.
 The house has a rich history and offers treasures to admire, including magnificent stained glass windows in the Great Hall, which date back to the 15th century.
-Stewards are on hand to explain aspects of the building’s history, but it is the gardens which keep visitors coming back for more, in particular, the spectacular walled garden.
+Stewards are on hand to explain aspects of the building’s history, but it’s the gardens which keep visitors coming back for more, in particular, the spectacular walled garden.

 Wheelchairs are available for visitors, and the entire ground floor of the Hall is accessible.
 The upper floors can be viewed through a virtual tour available on the ground floor.
-There is a mobility scooter available for visitor use in the walled garden, although it cannot be pre-booked, and maps can be obtained from the visitor centre showing easy, level walking routes around the estate grounds.
+There’s a mobility scooter available for visitor use in the walled garden, although it cannot be pre-booked, and maps can be obtained from the visitor centre showing easy, level walking routes around the estate grounds.

 Henry Blogg Museum